Italy - Factors to watch on February 15

 (*) ENI

-The energy major said it expected to produce more oil and gas this year after its adjusted profits in the fourth quarter rose 3.6 percent.
+The energy major said it expected to produce more oil and gas this year after its adjusted profits in the fourth quarter fell 3.6 percent.

 FINMECCANICA